label Training & Fitness

 • Lacrosse ball: A single lacrosse ball (75 g) targets glutes, feet (plantar fascia) and upper traps more effectively than a roller for these smaller areas.

 • Travel foam roller: Hollow-core travel rollers collapse to 20 cm and pack inside a pack.
 They weigh 350–500 g — worthwhile on supported hut treks, less so when every gram counts on ultralight builds.
+If you are unsure whether a roller earns its place in your kit, run the numbers through the backpacking base weight calculator and see what it does to your total.

 When Not to Foam Roll